UrizenN/keeply/note-app-project/README.md

 # Getting Started with Create React App

-This is the front end of my note-taking application 'keeply'.
+This is the front end of a note-taking application called 'keeply'.